-While getting some extra shut-eye can help you recuperate from an illness, there are a number of other things you can do to feel better, as well.
-Drugs like aspirin, acetaminophen, and ibuprofen can help relieve some symptoms, like body aches, said Moday.
+While getting some extra shut-eye can help you recuperate from an illness, there are a number of other things you can do to feel better.
+Over-the-counter remedies and supplements can help relieve symptoms, like body aches, Moday says.
 Staying hydrated will help relieve congestion and promote well-being.
-And keeping your stress levels down can strengthen your immune system.
+Keeping your stress levels down can also strengthen your immune system.

-"When you're sick is not the best time to take on a big project or go on a business trip.
-You want to chill out a bit and not put your body in a stressed state, with increased levels of adrenaline and cortisol," said Moday.
+"When you're sick, it is not the best time to take on a big project or go on a business trip.
+You want to chill out a bit and not put your body in a stressed state, with increased levels of adrenaline and cortisol," says Moday.
 "Don't go to work; don't go to the gym.
 Your body is telling you to rest, and you have to listen to that."

 If you are pregnant, breastfeeding, or taking medications, consult with your doctor before starting a supplement routine.
 It is always optimal to consult with a health care provider when considering what supplements are right for you.